 Doesn’t it seem odd that a fancy library is one of the world’s most valuable companies?
-That’s not to say that Google isn’t good at what it does, and not to say that information isn’t the arguably the world’s most valuable currency, and not to say that Google doesn’t offer any other value, but is organizing information really that valuable?
+That’s not to say that Google isn’t good at what it does, and not to say that information isn’t arguably the world’s most valuable currency, and not to say that Google doesn’t offer any other value, but is organizing information really that valuable?

-There seems to be little downside in the business model.
-If Google search links to incorrect, fraudulent, or offensive content, you can’t sue Google.
+There seems to be little downside to the business model.
+If a Google search links to incorrect, fraudulent, or offensive content, you can’t sue Google.
 Same with Gmail when it goes down.
 Same with Google Maps if it guides you to the wrong place.
 They’re all free.
 (Even the paid versions limit liability.)
 Yes, advertisers (who pay Google’s bills) might throw a fit over racist content on YouTube, but what other options do they have?
 Platform companies have matured to the point where they’ve eliminated all of their meaningful competition in a winner-take-all positive feedback loop.

 Heads, Google wins.
 Tails, you lose.

 Most people have come to accept the platform mantra of caveat emptor without much thought.
 They do not stop to realize that the only reason they can (largely) pay lip service to the fat tail problems in their business model is that our laws allow them to do that.